 Sourdough Pizza with Spinach, Feta & Garlic Confit

-This recipe is based on a pizza from the Gjelina cookbook (one of my all time favorite cookbooks) and it has just the right balance of flavors.
-There’s no tomato in here at all, so it’s a good break if you are kind of tomato-ed out.
-I like to add a pinch of red chile flakes to this one after the pizza is finished.
+I based this recipe on a pizza from the Gjelina cookbook (one of my all-time favorite cookbooks), and it has just the right balance of flavors.
+There’s no tomato here at all, so it’s a good break if you are kind of tomato-ed out.
+I like to add a pinch of red chile flakes to this one after I finish cooking the pizza.

 - One 290g ball Sourdough Pizza Dough